-It was decided that chapter 28 (Emergency Response) need not be retained but some of its components not overlapping with other chapters may be reorganized and incorporated into chapter 11 (Management of safe operation).
+It was decided that chapter 28 (Emergency Response) need not be retained but some of its components not overlapping with other chapters may be reorganized and incorporated into, such as, chapters 8 (Operational context) and 11 (Management of safe operation).
 Further, interested parties were invited to submit proposals for consideration at MSC 110 on the framework for development of ConOps.